Alternative Dispute Resolution

 While litigation may be the best route to formal resolution of large, multidimensional disputes – especially when significant sums are at play – it is rarely an efficient process.
 It can be disproportionately expensive, time consuming, emotionally draining and unpredictable.

-Indeed, the overall negative fallout from any outcome can often weigh more heavily on both parties than the initial situation that triggered the litigation.
+Indeed, the overall negative fallout from any outcome can often weigh more heavily on both parties than the initial dispute.
+Moreover, litigation outcomes are never guaranteed, no matter how confident you are in your position.
+Given this negative fallout and uncertainty, ADR is an attractive alternative to litigation.

-FGD Law works with both individuals and organizations to successfully resolve the full range of disputes through alternative means that avoid the high costs of litigation.
+FGD Law works with both individuals and organizations to successfully resolve the full range of disputes through alternative means that avoid the expensive litigation.
 These include:

 A quick and cost-effective approach to conflict resolution, mediation is increasingly viewed as economically beneficial – particularly to businesses.
-It is not limited by constraints of adjudication or law and offers a proactive process that promotes mutual gains solutions of common benefit to both parties and the larger context in which they operate.
+It is not limited by constraints of adjudication or law and offers a proactive process that promotes solutions favorable to all parties.

-FGD Law provides full mediation services for both internal and external disputes:
+FGD Law provides full mediation services for both internal and external disputes, including:

 - Negotiation facilitation and direct representation